Jeremy Sochan NBA Preview vs. the Clippers

-The San Antonio Spurs, Jeremy Sochan included, square off versus the Los Angeles Clippers on Monday at 8:00 PM ET.
+Jeremy Sochan's San Antonio Spurs take the court versus the Los Angeles Clippers at 8:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.